yhnavein/npm-check/README.md

 Enable or disable color support.

-By default `npm-check` uses colors if they are available.
+By default `yarn-check` uses colors if they are available.

 #### `--emoji, --no-emoji`